AllenJWZhu/CMU_Course_Notes/15-XXX Computer Systems/15-513 Introduction to Computer Systems.md

 ## Byte Ordering
 Big Engian: Sun (Oracle SPARC), PPC Mac, Internet<br>
-- Least significant byte has the highest address<br>
+- The least significant byte has the highest address<br>

 Little Endian: x86, ARM<br>
-- Least significant byte has the lowest address<br>
+- The least significant byte has the lowest address<br>

 Byte ordering is a concern when we are communicating data over a network, via files, etc.<br>
 Note: <br>